Danix43/Project-Generator/README.md

 # Project-Generator

-A lightweight Python 3 script with it's main use of creating a sample project ready to imediatily use.
+A lightweight Python 3 script with it's main use of creating a sample project ready to use.

 ## Features